-Figure 11: Before-after-control-impact assessment of detection rate before and after fencing at treatment cameras under structures and control cameras adjacent to structure in forest.
+Figure 11: Before-after-control-impact assessment of detection rate before and after fencing at treatment cameras under structures and control cameras adjacent to structure in forest

 Figure 12: Comparison between control cameras and pre vs post fencing detection rates for common species at fenced sites.
+Average values for each location and species shown as dashed line.

-We assessed monthly detection rates spatially by species and for control and treatment cameras (Figure 13 & Figure 14).
+We assessed monthly detection rates spatially by species and for control and treatment cameras (Figure 14 & Figure 15).
 Monthly detection rates varied between species due to their differing abundance on the landscape.
-Detections were greatest in the Alexander-

-Michel corridor, near the Corbin Road junction, and west of Elkview mine to Olsen Crossing.
+Detections were greatest in the Alexander-Michel corridor, near the Corbin Road junction, and west of Elkview mine to Olsen Crossing.